5 Things You Need to Know About Fall in Asheville

 4. Book early & be flexible.

 Asheville businesses do get busy during the fall season, especially mid-October.
 You can avoid some crowds (and save a few dollars) by taking advantage of the full length of the fall color show.
 Consider visiting any time from late September into early November, or shift one of your weekend nights to a Thursday or Sunday.
-If you have a special meal in mind, make a reservation before you travel, and snag discounts on popular attractions by purchasing tickets online or at the Asheville Visitors Center.
+If you have a special meal in mind, make a reservation before you travel, and snag discounts on popular attractions like Biltmore Estate by purchasing tickets online or at the Asheville Visitors Center.